OPAC Settings and Widgets

 Some examples of third-party software and/or services that require access to PINES resources:

 In order to collaborate with the PINES libraries in contracting for 3rd party technology, PINES will provide a test environment within which the library and/or the vendor may develop and test the crosswalks necessary in order to insure compatibility with Evergreen.
 Contact the Help Desk for access.

-Submit the following information to the Help Desk at least 30 days prior to making a purchase decision for evaluation of functionality and support by PINES and so that the PINES team can work out a project timeline for implementation.
+Submit the following information to the Help Desk prior to making a purchase decision for evaluation of functionality, security, and support by PINES and so that the PINES team can work out a project timeline for implementation.

 Some things to keep in mind when selecting a product:

 PINES policy approved September 2002.
 Updated December 2012.
 Updated December 2020.

 To add a new SIP device, you will need a couple of pieces of information: